How to Negotiate Salary After a Job Offer: A Data-Driven Playbook for 2026

 If you're in the interview process but don't have an offer yet: research market data now, so you're not doing it under pressure later.
 Know your walk-away number before the offer arrives.

 Negotiation isn't a special skill reserved for assertive personalities.
 It's a 30-minute process with a script.
 Most candidates skip it because they're scared, not because they've weighed the tradeoff.
 Weigh the tradeoff.
-The upside is six figures over a career.
+The upside compounds across your whole career.
 The downside is sending a polite email.

 Frequently Asked Questions